Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![connecting](assets/provisioningsigma_2.png)

 3. Click "Connect" then "Activate", which will open a new tab.
 You will be prompted to choose a name for the new Sigma Organization that will be created for you.
 Once you have chosen a name, click continue.
-This will open Sigma in a new tab.
-Please keep this tab open, as we will return to it later in the lab.
+You do not need to worry about the IP whitelisting screen, and can click "Get Started".
+This will open Sigma in a new tab.  <strong>Please keep this tab open, as we will return to it later in the lab. </strong>

 ![sigmaorg](assets/provisioningsigma_3.png)